Inspection-Guided Randomization: A Flexible and Transparent Restricted Randomization Framework for Better Experimental Design: Related Work

 \paragraph{Tightening, Constraining, and Re-randomizing} An alternative approach to blocking and matching involves first generating a candidate set of allocations according to a pre-specified mechanism, then selecting one allocation from among this set as the official randomization to deploy.
 Tukey referred to this procedure as ``tightening" the clinical trial \citep{Tukey1993-no}, and Moulton later formalized a ``covariate-constrained randomization" design for cluster-randomized trials \citep{Moulton2004-sj}.
 There has also been work in using constrained randomization in multi-arm settings with the use of multi-arm balance metrics \citep{Ciolino2019-ms, Watson2021-ob, Zhou2021-rq}.
 With constrained designs, inference can be done via a randomization test over the candidate allocations.

 Instead of listing all possible allocations at once, re-randomization repeatedly randomizes until producing the first allocation that meets pre-specified criteria \citep{Rubin2008-va, Cox2009-cy, Morgan2012-mb}.
 Re-randomization has been used beyond two-arm study designs in experiments with factorial designs \citep{Branson2016-fm} and in experiments on networks where units have correlated potential outcomes \citep{Basse2018-ii}.
-Although re-randomization can save computing power, it opens the door to \textit{p}-hacking because the set of criteria-meeting allocations used to conduct a randomization test are sampled after study outcomes have been observed.
+Although re-randomization can save computing power, it opens the door to \textit{p}-hacking because the set of criteria-meeting allocations used to conduct a randomization test are sampled after study outcomes have been observed (see further discussion in Appendix \ref{app-sec:phack-rerand} on the risk of Type I error rate inflation when the accepted allocations in the analysis phase are different from those in the design phase).
 Additionally, re-randomization assumes that the analyst's first choice of restriction criteria produces a satisfactory design, when in reality the criteria may permit allocations that have poor properties for estimation and inference.

 \paragraph{Optimal and Model-assisted Design} \cite{Kasy2016-wo} argues that if the goal of the experiment is to minimize ``disparity" between the estimated and true treatment effect (e.g., mean-squared error), one should deploy the single allocation that optimizes the expected loss over possible data-generating processes.
 Identifying an optimal allocation in this way, however, requires specifying a prior distribution for the loss function.
 Model-assisted design is similarly motivated, but optimizes the expected mean-squared error over random data samples from a specific data-generating process rather than for a distribution of data-generating processes \citep{Basse2018-ii}.
 Unlike with constrained randomization and re-randomization, when only a single optimal allocation is selected, randomization inference is no longer warranted.